Fay Vincent: Life after baseball

-Vincent wrote in the April 24, 2006 issue of Sports Illustrated, that with most of Bonds' official troubles being off the field, and with the strength of the players' union, there was little Bud Selig could do beyond appointing an investigating committee.
+Vincent wrote in the April 24, 2006, issue of Sports Illustrated, that with most of Bonds' official troubles being off the field, and with the strength of the players' union, there was little Bud Selig could do beyond appointing an investigating committee.
 Vincent said that Selig is largely "an observer of a forum beyond his reach."

-On October 18, 2007, Vincent appeared with sportscaster Bob Costas at Williams College for "A Conversation About Sports", moderated by Will Dudley, Associate Professor of Philosophy.
+On October 18, 2007, Vincent appeared with sportscaster Bob Costas at Williams College for "A Conversation About Sports", moderated by Will Dudley, associate professor of philosophy.
 On May 28, 1992, Vincent was awarded an honorary doctoral degree at Central Connecticut State University.
 He also gave the 1992 Vance Distinguished Lecture at the university.

-On May 18, 2008, Fairfield University conferred an honorary Doctor of Laws degree on Vincent where he served on the Board of Trustees from 1991 to 2002, and where he created the need-based Alice Lynch Vincent Scholarship Fund in memory of his mother in December 1996.
+On May 18, 2008, Fairfield University conferred an honorary Doctor of Laws degree on Vincent where he served on the Board of Trustees from 1991 to 2002.
+He created the Alice Lynch Vincent Scholarship Fund, which is based on need, there in memory of his mother in December 1996.

-In April 2021, Vincent criticized his successor as commissioner, Rob Manfred over Major League Baseball's decision to move that year's All-Star Game out of Atlanta in protest of the Georgia State Legislature's passage of the controversial Election Integrity Act of 2021, which overhauls voter access in the state.
+In April 2021, Vincent criticized commissioner Rob Manfred over Major League Baseball's decision to move that year's All-Star Game out of Atlanta in protest of the Georgia State Legislature's passage of the controversial Election Integrity Act of 2021, which overhauls voter access in the state.
 According to Vincent, Manfred made his decision "without first protesting the substance of the law."

+Personal life

+Vincent married Valerie McMahon in 1965.
+They raised three children and divorced in 1994.
+Vincent's second marriage, to Christina Watkins was from 1998 until his death.

+Vincent died from bladder cancer at a hospital in Vero Beach, Florida, on February 1, 2025.
+He was 86.